695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 3. Use Xilinx SDK to build two machine learning applications that take advantage of the DPU.

+**Note:**

-**Note:** The Ultra96 will be the targeted hardware platform.
-The DPU IP and yocto recipes are based on the ZCU102 DPU v1.3.0 TRD, which can be downloaded [here.](https://www.xilinx.com/member/forms/download/design-license-xef.html?filename=zcu102-dpu-trd-2018-2-190322.zip)
+* The Ultra96 will be the targeted hardware platform.
+The DPU IP and yocto recipes are based on the ZCU102 DPU TRD v2.0, which can be downloaded [here.](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge)
+* This tutorial uses the DPU B1152.
+Pre-built model .elfs are also provided for the B2304.

 # Requirements for Using the Xilinx DPU